Tiffany & Co. Foundation & Earth Day

 When she hurts, we hurt.
 You can help rescue the Reef and build her resilience to the challenges of a warming planet.

-In 2024, the UN World Oceans Day’s theme is Awaken New Depths.
+In 2025, the UN World Oceans Day’s theme is Wonder: Sustaining What Sustains Us.
 This is so pertinent here in Australia.
 Our coast is intimately linked to our national economy, industry, arts, social lifestyle and cultural identity, with more than 85 percent of Australians living within 50 kilometres of the sea.
 Water has always been good to me, it’s time to give back.”

 Ian Thorpe AM